nicklem/test-python/instructions.md

 -   Open the PR on GitHub, wait for Codacy to detect the PR.

 -   This line is here just to trigger a Codacy warning.
 You can ignore it.

+* This line is here just to trigger a Codacy warning.
+You can ignore it.